dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ### Types

-The types will be in an array, with each type described by a dictionary containining keys:
+The types will be in an array, with each type described by a dictionary containing keys:

 * `"name": "type name"` the name of each type
 * optional `"size": int | "indeterminate"` if omitted the size is indeterminate